Conditions

 Therapists can help clients diagnosed with psychotic depression with communication skills to help enhance their relationships.
 Therapists can also teach clients how to resolve conflicts and build social skills.

-Education and Support for Families
+Education and support for families

 A therapist can provide support to the family of the person diagnosed with psychotic depression by providing psychoeducation on the condition and information on family support groups.